 Christians also have their own take on wedding ring styles.
 They initially preferred ornate and intricate designs such as one showing an engraving of interlocking hands.
 Though later, transitioned to a more “spiritual” looking design—i.e., simple, and clean.

-In present time, matching rings have also caught couples’ interests.
+At present time, matching rings have also caught couples’ interests.
 They can choose to get rings of similar or complementary design.

 Hence, wedding ring traditions evolve constantly, and ring design will primarily depend on the wearer’s preference.

 Metal choices are also worth considering as some are more durable than others.
-It is currently listed that Tungsten, Ceramic, Titanium and Platinum are four of the strongest metals for wedding bands.
+It is currently listed that Tungsten, Ceramic, Titanium, and Platinum are four of the strongest metals for wedding bands.

 Other attributes of the materials worth considering are allergenicity, colors, and their capability of being resized.